 In academic circles, students will often sport a square black head-dress during graduation.

-The isotopic ratios of water on Saturn and Earth turn out to be identical!
+The isotopic ratios of water on Saturn and Earth turn out to be almost identical!
 This is a big surprise.
 Was planet Earth once a satellite of Saturn?
 Interestingly, the Altlantic Ocean was originally known as the sea of Kronos.

 A Different Sun?